algolia/algoliasearch-helper-js/documentation-src/metalsmith/content/gettingstarted.md

 ## Integrate

 The helper is available on different platforms.
 You can use it as a script, via bower or NPM.

-Because the helper extends the client, it also needs to be included in your project.
+As the helper extends the client, therefore it also needs to be included in your project.

 ### Script tag

-Include the following line in the header of your project:
+The following script tag will import both the client and the Helper with a single request to the CDN.

 ```html
 <script src="https://cdn.jsdelivr.net/g/algoliasearch@3(algoliasearchLite.min.js),algoliasearch.helper@2"></script>`